Faith In Action: Forgiveness Project

 - Markers, crayons, stickers, scissors and clear tape

 Preparation for Activity

-- Access the Forgiveness Project website and watch the video by Desmond Tutu; look under "NEWS" and scroll down to the Desmond Tutu video.
+- Watch the video by Desmond Tutu.
 Set up equipment so you can show the video to the group.
 You may wish to show it twice, once at the beginning and once after processing.

 - Prepare a note to parents.
 Copy it to send home with the children's completed Giving Boxes.
 The Description of Activity provides a sample note.